 It’s also lighter and less fibrous than collard greens.
 So it doesn’t require the same lengthy cooking time to soften its leaves.

-My sautéed kale recipe has lots of garlic flavor.
-It is fast & easy to make.
+My easy sautéed kale recipe has lots of garlic flavor.
 Plus, it’s a terrific way to work more nutrient-dense dark, leafy greens into your meals.

 What kind of kale should I use?

 When you go to the grocery store, you’ll likely see several types of kale on the produce shelves.

 The two most common kinds are curly and lacinato.
 Lacinato is also called Tuscan or dinosaur kale, because of its bumpy leaves that resemble its namesake.

 Since it’s all priced about the same, I feel like you get the biggest bang for your buck with curly kale.
 The bunches are often big and poufy, like clown’s hair.